 While businesses and activities may still look slightly different due to COVID-19 you will find a wide variety of things to do that allow for social distancing.

 For instance, you can take a drive and travel back in time through the area’s historic covered bridges.
 History lovers can take a look at some of the region’s revitalized mill buildings or historical markers.
 Or simply hit the trails and enjoy the natural beauty that surrounds you here.
 There are many outdoor activities such as skiing during the winter months,

-You will find farmer’s markets, outdoor music venues, and numerous recreational and entertainment activities, many of which are outdoors.
-Restrictions on most indoor activities have eased up as precautions have been followed and people are fully vaccinated.
+During the warmer months, you will find farmer’s markets, outdoor music venues, and numerous recreational and entertainment activities, many of which are outdoors.

-To enjoy the culinary flair for which this region is known, most restaurants offer outdoor dining and take-out service as well as safe indoor dining, following CDC and State guidelines.
+To enjoy the culinary flair for which this region is known, most restaurants offer outdoor dining (during warmer months) and take-out service as well as safe indoor dining, following CDC, state, and local guidelines.
 Some restaurants have limited seating or limited hours so it might be a good idea to call in advance.

 No matter what flavor of fun and relaxation you choose, the safety of residents and visitors is our highest priority.
 We encourage all travelers to read the latest tips and guidelines (above) before planning your next adventure in Southwest New Hampshire.